Handling nested JSON arrays during graph ingestion

 } IN TRANSACTIONS OF 500 ROWS

-This implementation enforces strict Batch Processing & Chunking Workflows by yielding fixed-size slices and executing them within isolated driver sessions.
+This implementation enforces strict Batch Processing & Chunking Workflows by yielding fixed-size slices.
 The IN TRANSACTIONS OF n ROWS clause delegates transaction boundary management to the database engine, which optimizes commit frequency and reduces network round-trips.

 Validation, Rollback & Integrity Enforcement